This nervous system disease, also known as Lou Gehrig's disease, destroys nerve cells and gets worse over time.

 Make decisions now about your future medical care.
 Planning for the future means you can make your own decisions about your life and your care.
 It also lessens the burden for your loved ones.
 With the help of your healthcare professional, hospice nurse or social worker, you can decide whether you want certain life-extending procedures.

 You also can decide where you want to spend your final days.
 You might consider hospice care options.
-Planning for the future can help you and your loved ones calm anxieties.
+Planning for the future can help you and those who care for you calm anxieties.

 Your healthcare professional may be the first to recognize the symptoms of amyotrophic lateral sclerosis (ALS).
 You may be referred to a doctor trained in nervous system conditions, known as a neurologist, to establish a diagnosis.